 Examination for the MA degree: For Thesis Plan

-The student must defend her/his thesis before a committee of at least three faculty members, one of whom must be the thesis director.
+The student must defend their thesis before a committee of at least three faculty members, one of whom must be the thesis director.
 Another must be from a department other than History.
 The committee is appointed by the Graduate School upon recommendation from the Department of History.
 The examining committee decides:

 - whether to recommend the awarding of the MA degree to the student

 - for prospective doctoral candidates, whether the student shall be permitted to enter the doctoral program.

 This latter action constitutes a decision on the qualifying examination required in the doctoral program.
 Afterwards, the appropriate form(s) will be signed by the advisor, committee members, and the director of graduate studies, then sent to the Graduate School.

 Examination for the MA degree: For Non-Thesis Plan

 A comprehensive oral examination covering all work for the degree will be conducted by a committee of the advisor and at least two other faculty members, one of whom may be from a department other than history.
 The examining committee decides whether to recommend the awarding of the MA degree.
 Afterwards, the appropriate form(s) will be signed by the advisor, committee members, and the director of graduate studies, then sent to the Graduate School.

 Graduate School Deadlines for receipt of the MA degree

 Students must meet the Graduate Schools' deadlines for the awarding of degrees and the submission of theses.
 The final form of the thesis must be in conformity with the Graduate School requirements.

 Fall deadline: Mid-January (see departmental website for specific date)